In retail, a kiosk is a digital display or small structure that businesses often place in high-traffic areas to engage customers.

 - Putting internet services at their disposal

 While you could continue down the traditional hiring path, incorporating kiosks into your business might actually be the wisest route.
-In 2021, 36% of restaurant businesses chose to upgrade their tech during the hiring desert, and 62% of restaurants said that automation would fill critical gaps in managing their establishments and helping customers.
+To maximize staffing efficiencies, 38% of businesses plan to automate operational activities.

 Interactive kiosks can be used in place of staff.
 Since you don’t have to pay a kiosk a salary, you’ll save a good amount of money.
 Also, since kiosks can provide your customers with answers to many of their buying concerns, you can focus your labor costs on sales professionals to further increase your total sales volume.
 Moreover, opting for a kiosk instead of a traditional retail space will keep your rent and overhead costs down while you still benefit from increased visibility.